 Applicants for the Fesler-Lampert Chair in Urban and Regional Affairs must submit the following items:

 - A letter of no more than four pages describing the project—including the specific work to be accomplished while holding the chair—and discussing the project’s importance for understanding urban or regional issues.
-The letter should include a proposal for how the funds will be spent.
+The letter should include a statement of how the funds will be spent.

 - A brief statement outlining the applicant’s experience and preparation for undertaking the proposed project and discussing how carrying out this project will strengthen the applicant's future teaching and research/scholarship.